Saho people: Society

-According to Abdulkader Saleh Mohammad, most of the Saho (like the Afar and the Somali) have a primordial view of their own ethnicity, and claim to be descended from Arabian immigrants; this in turn allows for an identification with the family of Muhammad, and for an association of their history with that of the Near East.
+According to Abdulkader Saleh Mohammad, many of the Saho, like the Afar), have a primordial view of their own ethnicity and claim descent from Arabian immigrants; this in turn allows for an identification with the family of Muhammad, and for an association of their history with that of the Near East.
 The societal structure is patrilineal and hierarchic, with society vertically organized in tribes and clans and families.
 The tribe (meela, kisho, or qabila) is organized into sub-tribes (gaysha, harak, or are) or clans (dik or are), but these two concepts are not always clearly distinguished, which are the most important strata because they indicate an individual's "personal descent or origin".
 Family descent is memorized going back at least 30 or 40 generations.
 Also memorized and narrated are laws and customs, and consanguinity plays an important role in these traditions, indicating again the primordial quality of tribal and ethnic identity.
 The descendants of Islamic scholars are referred to as the al-Kabiri.

-Most Saho are pastoralists that also engage in some agriculture but a few groups are settled farmers.
+Most Saho are pastoralists who also engage in some agriculture but a few groups are settled farmers.

 Regarding the customary law of the Saho, when there is an issue the Saho tend to call for a meeting or conference which they call rahbe.
 In such a meeting the Saho people discuss how to solve issues related to water, pasture or land, clan disputes and how to alleviate these problems.
 This is also discussed with neighboring tribes or ethnic groups and sub-clans to reach a consensus.
 A skilled representative is chosen for this meeting, this representative is called a madarre.
 A madarre brings forth arguments to his audience and sub-clans or tribes who are involved and tries to win them over.
 This is discussed with clan or tribal wise men or elders, ukal.
 On smaller scale conflicts between 2 individuals, one of the 2 takes their grievances to the ukal, they in turn appoint shimagale or mediators for the dispute.

 Among the Saho there is a sub-clan called the Gadafur.
 The Gadafur are an independent sub-clan affiliated with the Minifere tribes and are believed to be originally from the tribe of Gadabuursi.

 Demographics

 The total population of the Saho is unclear due to conflicting figures.
 However, most Saho reside in Eritrea.
 According to a 2015 estimate, the total population ranges anywhere from 250,000 to 650,000.
 According to Saho advocacy groups, they estimated that the population of Sahos in Eritrea was about 206,000 in 2016.
 The Saho represent about 4% of the population of Eritrea as of 2021.
 Within Eritrea, the Saho primarily reside in the Southern and Northern Red Sea regions.
+Some Saho also live in Ethiopia, where a 2012 estimate placed their population at 37,000.
 The Saho people speak the Saho language as a mother tongue.
-It belongs to the Saho-Afar dialect cluster of the Lowland East Cushitic languages, which are part of the Cushitic branch of the Afroasiatic family. and is closely related to Afar.
+It belongs to the Saho-Afar dialect cluster of the Lowland East Cushitic languages, which are part of the Cushitic branch of the Afroasiatic family and is closely related to Afar.